The technology transforming financial services and beyond

-Consider the last time you made a transfer to a friend, or made an online purchase – money was transferred from one account to another, without either party ever actually seeing or touching it; the transaction was essentially a series of entries on the ledgers of the banks through which the payments were processed.
+Consider the last time you made a transfer to a friend, or made an online purchase like shopping online with bitcoin – money was transferred from one account to another, without either party ever actually seeing or touching it; the transaction was essentially a series of entries on the ledgers of the banks through which the payments were processed.

 Put simply, a blockchain is a type of database that is replicated over a network of computers, which uses software code to ensure that each participant’s view of the shared database matches the view of all the other participants.
+Check more out from the experts at Soda PDF as they have information about the software used.
 Blockchains store information in batches, called ‘blocks’ that are linked together in a chronological fashion to form a continuous line: metaphorically, a chain of blocks.
 If you make a change to the information recorded in a particular block, you don’t rewrite it.
 Instead, the change is recorded in a new block, showing that ‘X’ changed to ‘Y’ at a particular date and time.

 Before a block is added to the chain, a few things have to happen.
 A cryptographic puzzle must be solved, thus creating the block.
 The computer that solves the puzzle shares the solution to all the other computers on the network, and the network verifies this computer’s proof-of-work.
 If correct, the block will be added to the chain.
 The combination of these complex maths puzzles, and verification by many computers, reduces the ability for data tampering, and ensures that we can trust each and every block on the chain.
 The ability of any participant in the network to trust in the data itself is one of the key value propositions of this technology, as it removes the need for trusted intermediaries such as banks or lawyers.